brepowell/practice-program-scoring-system/README.md

 Explain why your program is either fair or not fair.
 In particular, describe which students are most likely to benefit from your algorithm and which are likely to be left out.

-//Point system for university housing lottery.
-//This program will ask students a series of questions and assign points based on the responses.
-//The points assigned will determine what order students will be allowed to select housing.
-//Those with the most points get the first choice of housing.

 Full-Time, Off-Campus Program Credit (e.g. student teaching): 1 point Academic Probation: -1 point